MetPX/sarracenia/doc/sr_subscribe.1.rst

 - on_post -- when a data source (or sarra) is about to post a message, permit customized adjustments of the post. on_part also defaults to post_log, which prints a message whenever a file is to be posted.

+- on_start -- runs on startup, for when a plugin needs to recover state.

+- on_stop -- runs on startup, for when a plugin needs to save state.

 - on_watch -- when the gathering of **sr_watch** events starts, on_watch plugin is envoked.
   It could be used to put a file in one of the watch directory and have it published when needed.